Disquiet

 Many years ago a sound engineer came to my home office to record me for someone else’s podcast.
 It was the first and only time I’ve had a professional record in my home, and I asked her for a copy of the room tone, which at the time was higher grade than anything I could accomplish, though since then I’ve been using an H4N Zoom and, at times, a Shure microphone.
 I loved listening to that room tone recording, and would often play it live in the same room, listening to the room in the room, enjoying the locative reverberations.

 Room tone has come in handy when putting this podcast together.
-At the very last minute of the previous episode, the morning of March 18, when I was about to post it, I realized that when I meant to say “0001” in a URL I accidentally said “000 01” — an extra fifth digit.
+At the very last minute of the previous episode, the morning of March 18, when I was about to post it, I realized that when I meant to say “0001”in a URL I accidentally said “000 01”— an extra fifth digit.
 So, I had to go in and edit it.
 If you listen closely you’ll hear the edit, and many other little background noises.

 Those small sounds in many other contexts would be easily ignorable.
 But this is a podcast focused on music and field recordings that are likely to be overheard at best.
 They’re ambient music, and the fissures are especially evident in quiet — especially in a context when one is already likely to listen closely.